 If your pet is sick or injured in our care, we will contact you as soon as possible.
 However, you agree that we have the ultimate responsibility for deciding whether veterinary treatment is necessary and give us permission to seek treatment without your specific consent should circumstances dictate.
 If we are unable to contact you, we will proceed with treatment according to the vet’s recommendation.
 Where practical, your pet will be taken to your own vet if required, however you agree we have the ultimate responsibility for deciding which vet to use.

 What we expect from you

-It is essential that you complete the Booking Form as accurately as possible to enable us to match your pet to the most appropriate Pet Nanny.
-If anything changes, please tell us as far in advance of your booking as possible.
+It is essential that you complete the Booking Form as accurately as possible.
+If anything changes, please tell us as far in advance of your booking as you can.

 If your pet is unwell, or has been unwell within the two weeks prior to the booking, or if it is in season you must tell us in advance of the booking to ensure we can provide appropriate care.
 We reserve the right to refuse to accept your pet if we consider that it is the best interests of your pet or other animals in our care to do so.